 Mr. FAF and I have been together for almost four years.
 Yet, I can count on my fingers how many gifts I have gotten from him, including when we were dating.
-So far it’s been two: a stone bracelet and a bouquet of roses.
+So far it’s been three: a stone bracelet, an Amazon Fire phone on sale, and a bouquet of roses.

 Mr. FAF is not the romantic type.
 We go on very simple dates every once in a while.